 The Guardian quickly returned to Dr. McNider’s office to ensure that his fellow All-Star Squadron alumni was all right, then headed back out again to see if he could pick up on the robber’s trail.
 After assuring himself that Myra was unhurt from the blast, Doctor Mid-Nite made his own exit moments later to help in the manhunt.

-Garfield Lynns vowed that, if he ever tried something like this again, he would remain in Gotham, and he would be better prepared.
+Garfield Lynns vowed that, if he ever tried something like this again, he would remain in Gotham, which he was much more familiar with, and he would be better prepared.
 Yes, the next time he faced one of those costumed mystery-men, he would have a colorful costume of his own, including build-in weapons, so he couldn’t be easily disarmed.
 He just had to come up with the right inspiration. (*)

 [(*) Editor’s note: See “The Human Firefly,” Detective Comics #184 (June, 1952).]

 Even decades after this event in 1947, Myra Mason and Dr. Charles McNider would show few, if any, signs of aging.
 The good doctor would rightly assume that the powerful energy that had come from the mixture of the odd light shot by the robber, and the explosion of the prototype cryotuber device, had affected their nervous systems permanently.

 That would solve a mystery that had puzzled the other JSA members over the years.
 For it had amazingly given them the same extra years of youth and vitality that his allies in the Justice Society of America had received on the Ian Karkull case that had occurred before Doctor Mid-Nite had even joined the team. (*)

 [(*) Editor’s note: See “The Justice Society Adventure the World’s Not Ready to Learn About Yet,” All-Star Squadron Annual #3 (1984).]